MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_8.0-performance-tuning-for-web-servers.md

 ### Dynamic worker-process page-out tuning

-Starting in Windows Server 2012 R2, IIS now offers the option of configuring sites to suspend after they have been idle for a while (in addition to the option of terminate, which existed since IIS 7).
+Starting in Windows Server 2012 R2, IIS offers the option of configuring worker process to suspend after they have been idle for a while (in addition to the option of terminate, which existed since IIS 7).

-Let’s have a look at fine-tuning the settings for optimal performance.

-The main purpose of both the WP Page-out and WP Termination features is to conserve memory utilization on the server, since a site can consume a lot of memory even if it’s just sitting there, listening.
+The main purpose of both the idle worker process page-out and idle worker process termination features is to conserve memory utilization on the server, since a site can consume a lot of memory even if it’s just sitting there, listening.
 Depending on the technology used on the site (static content vs ASP.NET vs other frameworks), the memory used can be anywhere from about 10 MB to hundreds of MBs, and this means that if your server is configured with many sites, figuring out the most effective settings for your sites can dramatically improve performance of both active and suspended sites.

 Before we go into specifics, we must keep in mind that if there are no memory constraints, then it’s probably best to simply set the sites to never suspend or terminate.
 After all, there’s little value in terminating a worker process if it’s the only one on the machine.